 In the Research Statement, McMaster asks you to include:

-potential research topic related to a problem in eHealth that you are interested in studying further
+- a potential research problem in eHealth that you are interested in studying

 It’s important to include some background and the significance of this problem, with details, and preferably with an example.
 Is this a problem for health care (ie. waste and inefficiency in healthcare)?
 Is this a problem for providers (ie. undermining provider experience)?
 Is this a problem for patients (ie. barrier for patient's access to care)?
 Is this a problem that prevents adoption of ehealth (ie. barrier for adoption of virtual care)?